 (c) shall be accompanied by the prescribed application fee;

+(ca) shall be accompanied by —

+(i) a mining proposal; or

+(ii) a statement in accordance with subsection (1a) and a mineralisation report prepared by a qualified person;

+and

 (d) shall be lodged at the office of the mining registrar.

+(1a) The statement referred to in subsection (1)(ca)(ii) shall set out information about the mining operations that are likely to be carried out in, on or under the land to which the application relates including information as to —

+(a) when mining is likely to commence;

+(b) the most likely method of mining; and

+(c) the location, and the area, of land that is likely to be required for the operation of plant, machinery and equipment and for other activities associated with those mining operations.

 (2) The applicant shall at the request of the mining registrar or warden furnish such further information in relation to the application, or such evidence in support thereof, as the mining registrar or warden may require but the mining registrar or warden shall not require any information or evidence relating to assays or other results of any testing or sampling that the applicant may have carried out on the land the subject of his application.

 (3) Within the prescribed period the applicant shall serve such notice of the application as may be prescribed on the owner and occupier of the land to which the application relates and on such other persons as may be prescribed.